Getting Started Guide for Leica BLK3D

 Start BricsCAD.
 At least version 20.02.07 is required

-- Start the ELCOVSION 10 plugin by typing "elcovision" in the command line of BricsCAD
+- Start the ELCOVSION 10 plugin by typing "elcovision" or "elcovisiondemo" in the command line of BricsCAD

 - Open the ELCOVISION 10 project (.proX) with the Open Project command in the ribbon bar and position the drawing window and the project window side by side.